Meet Snap Map, the new location tracking feature on Snapchat

 Snap Map will record your location whenever you open the app, and will place your avatar or profile picture in the place where you're recording, the company said in a statement.

 While the feature seems like a fun addition to an app commonly used to show off traveling exploits, it does raise some privacy questions.
-Namely, will Snap receive user location data even when users are in "Ghost Mode"?
-And will snaps or stories themselves be connected somehow to the location where they're shot?

-Note: Editor's note: An earlier version of this article incorrectly stated that Ghost Mode would halt the collection of all location tracking.
-The article has been updated to more accurately reflect the feature.
+According to Snap, however, as soon as users enter "Ghost Mode" in the app, the company will stop collecting precise location data.
+Instead, Snapchat will collect the usual amount of data to power other experiences in the app, such as filters.
+Without that mode enabled, snaps will be thumbnailed on the map itself.